ansible/vscode-ansible/docs/development.md

 ```

 * In the Run and debug window select **Client + Server (source)** configuration
   and start debugging `Run -> Start Debugging`.
-This will open up a new vscode window
+This will open up a new VS Code window
   which is the `Extension development Host` window.

 * In the `Extension development Host` window add a new folder that has ansible files.